 If you have any pre-existing medical conditions, this means you may or may not get cover (at all or just for that particular condition).
 Alternatively, there may be an increase on the premium due to the increased health risk.

 For example, if you have had mental health issues in the past, this may mean there will be an exclusion on the Total and Permanent Disability (TPD) element of the critical Illness policy.
-However, this should not have an impact on the key illnesses which critical illness insurance covers, such as various types of cancers.

 Different insurers vary in the way they look at a pre-existing condition.
 For this reason is it very difficult to determine what will be covered as it highly depends on your past medical history.